ken-soares/MiniJPad/README.md

 # MiniJPad

-A Text Editor Written in Java using builtin Swing library.
+## A Text Editor Written in Java using the built-in Swing library

+Free and open source Windows notepad upgrade featuring nice options for programming/scripting.

 This project is still in its early stages, every feature might not be implemented yet.

 ## Requirements

 - Java 19 or above (on windows a popup will send you to download link)
-- wget (optional, for Linux cli installation)
+- wget (for Linux cli installation)

 ## Installation